AppDaemon/appdaemon/docs/APPGUIDE.rst

 About Plugin Disconnections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a plugin is unable to connect initially with the underlying system, e.g. Home Assistant, it
+When a plugin is unable to connect initially with the underlying system, e.g., Home Assistant, it
 will hold all Apps in stasis until it initially connects, nothing else
-will happen and no initialization routines will be called.
+will happen, and no initialization routines will be called.
 If AppDaemon
 has been running connected to Home Assistant for a while and the
 connection is unexpectedly lost, the following will occur: